Grilled Vegetable Kabobs with Charmoula and Cauliflower Couscous

-Now, let’s make these Grilled Vegetable Kabobs with Charmoula!
-I’ve also included a quick and easy cauliflower “couscous” side dish because very few Moroccan meals are complete without a side of couscous!
-Couscous is a traditional Moroccan pasta side dish made with semolina flour.
+I’ve also included a quick, easy cauliflower “couscous” side dish.
+Very few Moroccan meals are complete without a side of couscous, a traditional Moroccan pasta side dish made with semolina flour.
 Using cauliflower instead makes it much better for you!

 What is Charmoula (also spelled Chermoula)?